 Make programming and activities open and accessible to all members of the public (see accessibility and non-discrimination);

 Match the grant amount requested, at least dollar for dollar (see request amount and match requirements); and

 Include only allowable expenses in the proposal budget (see allowable and non-allowable expenses);

-Agree to comply with all grant administration requirements (see How to Manage Your Grant):
+Agree to comply with all grant administration requirements:

-Submit the Contract Details Form
+Provide all information needed for the Grant Award Agreement;

-Sign and return the grant award agreement within 30 days;
+Sign and return the Grant Award Agreement within 30 days;

-Request approval for any changes to the awarded grant (see Contract Details Amendment Request);
+Request approval for any changes to the awarded grant;

-Submit timely and accurate reports (see grant reporting);
+Submit timely and accurate reports;

-Maintain complete and accurate grant records (see maintaining grant records);
+Maintain complete and accurate grant records;

 Comply with the requirements of the Florida Single Audit Act;

-Credit the State of Florida and Division of Cultural Affairs for funding (see crediting the Division); and
+Credit the State of Florida and Division of Cultural Affairs and National Endowment for the Arts for funding.

-Give notification of international travel at least 30 days before travel begins.

 In addition to these basic eligibility requirements, all applicants in non-compliance at the time of the deadline will be deemed ineligible to apply.
 There are also specific eligibility requirements for the Fast Track Project Grants Program.
 Eligible applicants must have a:

 Last completed fiscal year's total operating income of $150,000 or less.